Job location: University Campus Employment Type:

 REQUIRED KNOWLEDGE, SKILLS, AND ABILITIES:

-- Ability to teach a broad spectrum of leadership and management courses
+- Ability to teach a broad spectrum of courses across the ACM/IEEE Computer Science curriculum

 - Ability to work effectively with individuals from diverse communities and cultures